Scotton, Richmondshire: History

 The township became a separate civil parish in 1866.
 Scotton is now categorised as being a 'small town surrounded by inhabited countryside' by the Office for National Statistics.
 Since the opening of the army barracks in Catterick, there has been a growth of housing in Scotton, to accommodate families and dependants of the army personnel based in the nearby town.
 Typical housing types in Scotton are semi-detached and terraced housing, and the average house price for a semi-detached house calculated in 2013 was £214,333.

 Governance

 Scotton is one of 53 Parish and Town councils in Richmondshire.
 The Parish Council is the local government in Richmondshire nearest to the people of Scotton.
 It manages local amenities in Scotton and has a watching brief on local issues; their opinion is noted by higher authorities in matters concerning them, such as local planning issues.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Transport

 Scotton lies four miles south of Richmond town.
-The closest railway station is Northallerton railway station, which is located 11.63 miles from Scotton and there are also 13 bus routes serving Scotton.
+The closest railway station is Northallerton railway station, which is located 11.63 miles from Scotton and there is a bus route, the X27 connecting Scotton with Catterick Garrison, Richmond and Darlington.